Swimming & Diving at the Gompei Invitational

 WPI Sports & Recreation Center Pool | Worcester, Mass.

-• The Babson men's and women's swimming & diving teams will wrap up the fall semester by competing at the three-day Gompei Invitational beginning on Friday morning at WPI.
+• The Babson men's and women's swimming & diving teams will wrap up the fall semester at the three-day Gompei Invitational beginning on Friday morning at WPI.

-• The meet, which concludes on Sunday night, features 50 events and a combined men's and women's team score.
+• The Beavers are one of 13 programs set to compete at the meet, which features 50 events and a combined men's and women's team score.

 SCOUTING THE BABSON WOMEN

-• The Beavers (5-4) won their final four dual meets of the fall and are coming off a 114-108 victory over Clark on November 17.
+• The Beavers (7-1) continued their dual meet success with a 117-88 victory over Clark back on November 17.

 SCOUTING THE BABSON MEN